Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

 \subsection{Functionals as observables}

 Our observable quantities will be maps $F:\UU\To\CC$ which we call \emph{functionals}, where $\UU\subset\C^\infty(\M)$ is usually some open set in the compact-open topology, though we may occasionally consider more general subsets.
-The need to localize the domain of definition of functionals comes from the fact that, when we study full nonlinear dynamics in the second paper of this series, we will be led to consider functionals which are not \emph{a priori} defined for \emph{all} field configurations.
+The need to localize the domain of definition of functionals comes from the fact that, in the study of nonlinear equations of motion, one is led to consider functionals which are not \emph{a priori} defined for \emph{all} field configurations due to the existence of solutions blowing up in finite time.
 We shall now introduce a concept which tells us in which sense functionals are localized in a certain region of space-time, following \cite{brudf}.

 \begin{definition}[Space-time support] Let $\UU\subset\C^\infty(\M)$.
 The \emph{space-time support} $\supp F$ of a functional $F:\UU\To\CC$ is the (closed) subset composed by the points $p\in\M$ such that for any neighborhood $U$ of $p$ we can find $\psi\in\UU,\varphi\in\UU-\psi$ with $\supp\varphi \subset U$ for which $F(\varphi+\psi)\neq F(\psi)$.
 The space of functionals over $\UU$ with \emph{compact} space-time support in $\M$ will be denoted by $\Fun_{00}(\M,\UU)$. \end{definition}